 Max load: 10kg | Weight: 520g | QR plate: Arca-compatible

-While most tripods will come with some form of head or camera mount, it's worth investing in a dedicated ball head to really unlock the potential of your camera support.
+We've already said a tripod is the best camera accessory you can get, but you also need a tripod head to go with it.
+While most tripods will come with some form of head or camera mount, these can be detached and swapped for better alternatives – and it's worth investing in a dedicated ball head to really unlock the potential of your camera support.
 The Manfrotto XPRO Magnesium Ball Head with Top Lock plate is a fantastic choice, able to support 10kg of kit and constructed using a grease-free polymer housing that enables exceptionally smooth movement at all levels of friction.
 Create dynamic panning shots, panoramas and more – a ball head makes it easy.

 8. Vanguard VEO 2 AM-264TR